flab-yehyafarhat/Reading-Group/Privacy/README.md

 and SVHN as public data and MNIST as private data.
 Our approach provides a promising direction for training more powerful, yet training-efficient differentially private DMs that can produce high-quality synthetic images

+# Privacy Auditing with One (1) Training Run

+We propose a scheme for auditing differentially private machine learning systems with a single training run.
+This exploits the parallelism of being able to add or remove multiple training examples independently.
+We analyze this using the connection between differential privacy and statistical generalization, which avoids the cost of group privacy.
+Our auditing scheme requires minimal assumptions about the algorithm and can be applied in the black-box or white-box setting